Cybercrime statistics

 Hourly count of victims

-Cybercrime is on constant rise.
-Since 2001, the online crime victim count increased by 17 times (from 6 victims to 97 victims every hour) and financial losses grew almost 400 times (from $2,000 to $788,000 losses per hour).
-In total, cybercrime claimed at least 6,502,323 victims and $26,116,000,000 in losses over the 21 year period.
+Cybercrime is constantly on the rise.
+Since 2001, the online crime victim count has increased by 16 times (from 6 to 91 victims every hour), and financial losses have grown over 570 times (from $2,000 to nearly $1.2 million losses per hour).
+In total, cybercrime claimed at least 7,303,267 victims and $36.4 billion in losses over the 22-year period.

 We also see that cybercrime rates go in tandem with global events:

-- 2009, the year after the Great Recession, resulted in a 115% increase in financial losses (from $260M in 2008 to $560M in 2009 per year) to cybercrimes.
+- 2009, the year after The Great Recession, resulted in a 115% increase in financial losses (from $260M in 2008 to $560M in 2009) to cybercrimes.

-- In 2020, the first year of the COVID-19 pandemic, the cybercrime victim count grew by 69% compared to 2019 (from 467K to 792K cybercrime victims per year).
+- In 2020, the first year of the COVID-19 pandemic, cybercrime victim count grew by 69% compared to 2019 (from 467K to 792K cybercrime victims per year).
 This was the highest cybercrime victim growth recorded since 2001.

 Cybercrime victim count by age